John Cannon is the best attorney I know. If you get in trouble he is the one to go to for help. – Andrew nails

 Father’s Rights in Oklahoma Divorce Cases

-Cannon Law Firm is dedicated to Fierce Advocacy for Fathers facing Dissolution of Marriage, Divorce; Child Custody, and Child Support issues in state courts in central Oklahoma.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for Fathers facing Dissolution of Marriage, Divorce; Child Custody, and Child Support issues in state courts in central Oklahoma.
 It is crucial you contact an experienced Oklahoma Family Law Attorney, if you are a father facing Divorce or any contested family law matter.
 You need a Fierce Advocate to defend your rights and your time with your children, if you are facing a contested Oklahoma Divorce.
-This page is an overview of the most common issues fathers face when they contact Cannon Law Firm.
+This page is an overview of the most common issues fathers face when they contact CANNON & ASSOCIATES.

 A Father’s Perspective